uwrit/leaf-docs/docs/administration/datasets.md

 <p align="center"><img src="../images/dataset_add.gif"/></p>

+!!! info "If you run into errors, be sure to check the Leaf logs"

-If you're able to navigate to the `Patient List` and add the new dataset, congratulations!
+!!! success "If you're able to navigate to the `Patient List` and add the new dataset, congratulations!"

 Leaf automatically determines that this is a numeric dataset because the `valueQuantity` field is populated, and computes statistics for each patient.

->If you run into errors, be sure to check the Leaf logs.
+Pretty cool, eh?